grycap/oscar-landing/content/english/blog/post-nodered-flowfuse.md

 To set up this example, we will essentially need three nodes: the Inject node, the OSCAR Cowsay node, and the Debug node.
 The Debug node is used to visualize the result in the debug log.

 To place the modules in the workspace, simply drag them from the left-hand side menu.
-And finally, we connect the inputs and outputs of the modules as shown in the figure.
+Finally, we connect the inputs and outputs of the modules as shown in the figure.

 ![cowsay 2](../../images/blog/post-nodered-flowfuse/20.png)